 Short Selling: Short selling is allowed but it is not an established market practice due to high transaction costs.
-More time is needed to assess the impact of the new operational framework under the CSDR license.
+Effective in January 2024, the sales tax was reduced by 50%.
+Additionally, the stamp duty tax on OTC stock lending was abolished and interest earned from on-exchange lending products is now tax-exempt, effective since April 2024.
+More time is needed to assess the impact of these changes on the short selling practice.